NatashaStojanova/Food-Recipes/README.md

 # Food Recipes

-### *The main idea of this project is for users to be able to share their food recipe, to filter recipes, rate them, and use them as a lunch idea*
+### *The main idea of this project is for users to be able to share their food recipes, to filter recipes, rate them, and use them as a lunch idea*

 #### Additional functionalities:

+ - Login/Registration

+ - After successful registration, user can:

-- A user can post recipes for food, but first the admin must approve them.
+   - post recipes for food, but first the admin must approve them

+   - view all recipes

+   - edit his own recipes

+   - delete his own recipes

+   - rate the recipes

-- The user can filter the recipes by category *(healthy food, fast food, vegan food, vegetarian food*)
+   - filter the recipes by category *(healthy food, fast food, vegan food, vegetarian food*)

-- The user can find recipes based on ingredients that he has.
+   - find recipes based on ingredients that he has

 ### How to start the project?